 But while not spectacular, they are wonderfully deft and will be a revelation for viewers unfamiliar with Bernini’s working methods.

-While I agree with they are “a revelation for viewers unfamiliar with Bernini’s working methods,” I must demur that these lumps of mud are indeed spectacular pieces of art.
+While I agree that they are “a revelation for viewers unfamiliar with Bernini’s working methods,” I must demur that these lumps of mud are indeed spectacular pieces of art.

 Scraped, squeezed and gouged by the artist’s fingers, the clay’s inert mass mutates into rippling manifestations of pure energy.
 Architectures abound: angels’ wings become ramparts; the robes of a Virgin and Child sweep upward like a Gaudi bell tower.